Do you want to write promotional emails that will convert more subscribers into customers?

 - Be consistent so you don’t alienate your audience

-5. Emails That Are Easy to Read
+6. Send Emails That Are Easy to Read

 Many readers skim emails looking for interesting and relevant information.

-IKEA’s email is easy to skim.
+The following email from IKEA is easy to skim:

 It uses clear images, different colored text, and bold titles to break up sections.
 Notice that the text and images alternate from left to right.
 This zig-zag style creates visual interest and encourages the reader to continue scanning the email.

-The main messages the company wants to get across are there front and center: the purpose of the promotion, the sale they’re advertising, and the prices they believe their customers want to see.
+The main messages the company wants to get across are front and center: the purpose of the promotion, the sale they’re advertising, and the prices they believe their customers want to see.

 Here are a few ways that you can learn from IKEA and make your own emails more compelling: